-- Section 1 on parking requirements - Section 2, except 1(D), on other required provisions and prohibited effects (H.171 of the 2023 Veto session would advance the effective date of this section to July 1, 2023)
+- Section 1 on parking requirements - Section 2, except 1(D), on other required provisions and prohibited effects

 Sections 1-10 Municipal Zoning Reform

 §1 - Minimum Parking Requirements: Amends 24 V.S.A. § 4414 (permissible types of regulation) In residential districts served by municipal sewer and water, municipalities cannot require more than 1 parking space per dwelling unit.
 But municipalities may require 1.5 spaces for duplexes and multi-family dwellings in areas without sewer and water for multiunit dwellings if existing public parking is not sufficient, rounded to the nearest whole number when calculating the total number of required spaces for multi-unit dwellings.